Clingen Family Center for the Study of Modern Ireland

 The Clingen Family Center for the Study of Modern Ireland was established in 2020 by a generous gift from long-time Notre Dame benefactors and Ireland Council members Brian and Deidre Clingen.

-A part of the Keough-Naughton Institute, the Center will expand our study of Ireland and its place in the modern world.
-Some of the ways it will do so are by sponsoring and supporting faculty at Notre Dame, faculty exchanges, postdoctoral and graduate fellowships, and student summer internships in Ireland.
-In addition, we envision lectures, workshops, and conferences at the University and in Ireland to engage our faculty, our students, our academic collaborators, and the Notre Dame and Irish studies communities.
+A part of the Keough-Naughton Institute, the Center expands our study of Ireland and its place in the modern world.
+Some of the ways it does so are by sponsoring and supporting faculty at Notre Dame, faculty exchanges, postdoctoral and graduate fellowships, and student summer internships in Ireland.
+In addition, lectures, workshops, and conferences at the University and in Ireland engage our faculty, our students, our academic collaborators, and the Notre Dame and Irish studies communities.

-The Clingen Family Center's first visiting faculty fellow, Dr. Colin Barr, is in residence for the Fall 2020 semester.
-A faculty member at the University of Aberdeen, Dr. Barr’s academic interest is centered on the history of modern Ireland, with a particular focus on the Catholic Church both in Ireland itself and in the wider worlds of the Irish Diaspora.
+The Clingen Family Center's director is Dr. Colin Barr, formerly a faculty member at the University of Aberdeen.
+Dr. Barr’s academic interest is centered on the history of modern Ireland, with a particular focus on the Catholic Church both in Ireland itself and in the wider worlds of the Irish Diaspora.

-WATCH the first installment of the Center's new series, Clingen Conversations, on Historical Memory and Public Policy in Modern Ireland, which took place via Zoom webinar on 1 April 2021.
+WATCH the first installment of a Center's series, Clingen Conversations, on Historical Memory and Public Policy in Modern Ireland, which took place via Zoom webinar on 1 April 2021.